RiemaLabs/modular-indexer-light/README.md

 Then, customize it to match your specific requirements as follows.

 ### Detailed Configuration Instructions:
-After copying the `config.example.json` and creating your `config.json`, more detailed information is requried.
-Here's an brief outline of necessary variables to be configured:
+After copying the `config.example.json` and creating your `config.json`, more detailed information is required.
+Here's a brief outline of the necessary variables to be configured:

 #### Setting Up `report`:
-Set up this field to allow your light indexer to upload checkpoints to Nubit DA Layer and participate in the Pre-Alpha Testnet!
-To get gasCoupon, please follow the guiline of [Nubit website](https://points.nubit.org).
+Set up this field to allow your light indexer to upload checkpoints to the Nubit DA Layer and participate in the Pre-Alpha Testnet!
+To get gasCoupon, please follow the guideline of [Nubit website](https://points.nubit.org).
 - `name`: A unique name for your light indexer instance.
 - `network`: Specify the network (current: 'Pre-Alpha Testnet').
 - `namespaceID`: Your designated namespace identifier.
 Leave it to empty to create a namespace following the instruction.